-The consolidated financial statements are prepared on the historical cost basis, except for the revaluation to fair value of certain financial assets and the net defined benefit liability which is measured at the present value of the defined benefit obligation less the fair value of plan assets as described in Note 3.
+The consolidated financial statements are prepared on the historical cost basis, except for the revaluation to fair value of certain financial assets.
+Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
+The principal accounting policies adopted are set out below.